zzwjames/minigpt4-batch/README.md

 - [x] ~~Make it work on Windows~~
 - [ ] Implement for MiniGPT-4 7B
 - [ ] Include inputs from Segment Anything
+- [ ] DOCKER SUPPORT COMING TO YAYYYY

 ## Acknowledgment